core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## From OSCORE to EDHOC Identifier {#oscore-to-edhoc-id}

-The process defined in this section ensures that every OSCORE Sender/Recipient ID is converted to only one of the two corresponding, equivalent EDHOC connection identifiers, see Appendix A.1 in {{I-D.ietf-lake-edhoc}}.
+The process defined in this section ensures that every OSCORE Sender/Recipient ID is converted to only one of the two corresponding, equivalent EDHOC connection identifiers, see {{Section A.1 of I-D.ietf-lake-edhoc}}.

 An OSCORE Sender/Recipient ID, OSCORE_ID, is converted to an EDHOC connection identifier, EDHOC_ID, as follows.